 Well, you shouldn't be at the fast food restaurants anyway, and you should be eating most of your meals at home.
 You should be taking your lunch to work every day.
 The chain grocery stores are full of whole grain foods, natural foods, and other good things to eat now.
 You don't even have to go to a health food store anymore.

 First of all, buy some good brown rice.
+This can be your staple food.
 Buy a 10, or even a 25, pound bag of organically grown rice.
 Jasmine tastes the best.
-Buy some barley, and eat steamed barley, and make barley soup.
+Asian stores are good for this.
+Surprisingly, you'll find the Asian stores have almost no whole grain noodles at all.
+Korean stores are the best for other whole grains.
+Buy some barley, and eat steamed barley instead of rice, and make barley soup.
 And, yes, make sure you have some old fashioned (not quick) rolled oats.
+Oatmeal is the best breakfast you can eat.
 Buy polenta.
 Bob's Red Mill is the most popular.
-Buy 100% whole wheat and flours.
+This is quick and easy to cook.
+Buy 100% whole wheat and other flours.
 Get some whole cornmeal.
 Buy whole wheat pastry flour for baking.
-Get some buckwheat, millet and whole grain cous cous. and try them.
+Get some buckwheat, millet and whole grain cous cous and try them.
 Quinoa is rather a fad, but a good whole grain.
 Buy lots of whole grain pasta, both whole wheat and brown rice.
+Lots of whole wheat pastas are available.
 Find a store to get 100% whole grain bread without preservatives.
-We have a Great Harvest bakery chain here that sells really nice 100% whole grain breads.
+We have a Great Harvest, Trader Joe's, and Aldi here in Wilmington.
+Walmart fails here.
 The chain stores now offer a wide variety of inexpensive whole wheat pastas.
 The brown rice pasta is a little more expensive and trickier to cook, but excellent.
-Surprisingly, you'll find the Asian stores have almost no whole grain noodles at all.
-Korean stores are the best, and do have brown rice, sweet brown rice, barley, polenta, and other whole grains.
 Find some whole grain cold breakfast cereals by companies like Barbara's or Kashi.
 Now look for some whole wheat bread flour, whole corn meal, and any other whole grain flours you want.

 Skip breakfast and just eat two meals a day.
 The idea that breakfast is, "the most important meal of the day" is silly.
 Or you can eat breakfast and skip lunch.
 You only need two meals a day.
 If you eat a light breakfast, eat some hot or cold whole grain cereal and whole grain toast.